Rawkto Rawhoshyo: Reception

 Rawkto Rawhosyo received mostly positive reviews from critics.
 The Times of India called it a "thoroughly enjoyable thriller" with a "riveting story", but also found the second half "hasty".
 Cinestaan noted how the film celebrates femininity and has "some fresh ideas", but called it "a strictly one-time watch".
 A review in The Citizen found it "an intriguing thriller" and also a "tribute to a single mother".
 Anandabazar Patrika noted the film coming close on the heels of Mallick herself becoming a mother, and compared the film's theme of maternal love to the Aishwarya Rai-starrer Jazbaa.
 It praised the chemistry between Mallick and Rwitobroto Mukherjee, but felt that the slow buildup and suspense of the first half was wasted in the second.

-The performances of the cast were praised, with Mallick's performance being unanimously highlighted.
-Director Ghosal's ability to consistently get strong performances from child artists was noted by some reviewers.